Greek party says bailout issues holding up coalition deal

 "There will be a government but I don't know if it will be formed by tonight.
 I believe we will have reached an agreement by the end of the week," Democratic Left leader Fotis Kouvelis told reporters.

-"There are still some outstanding issues regarding the programme of the government and the terms (of the bailout) from which Greece must disengage."
+"There are still some outstanding issues regarding the program of the government and the terms (of the bailout) from which Greece must disengage."

 Kouvelis' party is expected to support a coalition of the conservatives, who won Sunday's election, and the Socialists.